ros2/design/articles/qos.md

 ## Integration with existing DDS deployments

 Both PrismTech OpenSplice and RTI Connext support loading of QoS policies via an external XML file.
-In environments where DDS is already deployed and also to enable more extensibility other than the offered by the ROS 2.0 and the predefined profiles, ROS 2.0 may provide loading of the QoS settings via the same mechanisms the underlying DDS implementations use.
+In environments where DDS is already deployed and also to enable more extensibility other than the offered by the ROS 2 and the predefined profiles, ROS 2 may provide loading of the QoS settings via the same mechanisms the underlying DDS implementations use.
-However, this mechanism will not be added into the common ROS2 API so as to keep the `rmw` layer transport agnostic and let future developers implement it for other transports (e.g. ZeroMQ, TCPROS, etc.)
+However, this mechanism will not be added into the common ROS 2 API so as to keep the `rmw` layer transport agnostic and let future developers implement it for other transports (e.g. ZeroMQ, TCPROS, etc.)
 To honor the QoS settings of the system, developers can use the `rmw_qos_profile_system_default` QoS profile which delegates the responsibility of the QoS machinery to the underlying DDS vendor.
-This allows developers to deploy ROS2 applications and use DDS vendor tools to configure the QoS settings.
+This allows developers to deploy ROS 2 applications and use DDS vendor tools to configure the QoS settings.

 ## Integration with non DDS RMW Implementations